Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$

 While the analysis of a $d+d$ multiband pairing function in the case of the Fe-based SC was greatly aided by the availability of established models, the essential insight into the advantages of minimal two-band $d+d$ pairing can be readily generalized to other SCs and to CeCu$_{2}$Si$_{2}$ in particular, on a phenomenological basis.
-In this case, we propose a two-band minimal pairing matrix which parallels Eq.~ \eqref{Eq:stau3} but simplifies $ \Delta_{1} (\pmb{k}) [d_{x^{2}-y^{2}}]$ and $\Delta_{2} (\pmb{k}) [d_{xy}]$ by $\Delta_{1} \cos(2\phi) $ and $\Delta_{2} \sin(2\phi)$ respectively:
+In this case, we propose a two-band minimal pairing matrix which parallels \eqref{Eq:stau3} but simplifies $ \Delta_{1} (\pmb{k}) [d_{x^{2}-y^{2}}]$ and $\Delta_{2} (\pmb{k}) [d_{xy}]$ by $\Delta_{1} \cos(2\phi) $ and $\Delta_{2} \sin(2\phi)$ respectively:

 where the $\cos(2\phi)$ and $\sin(2\phi)$ stand for effective $d_{x^{2}-y^{2}}$ and $d_{xy}$ form factors respectively.
 The effective gap is then given by $|\hat{\Delta}|^{2}$, which, in view of the anti-commutation of the Pauli matrices, reproduces the expression given in the main text.
-For CeCu$_{2}$Si$_{2}$, the analogue of Fig.~1 of Ref.~\onlinecite{Nica_Yu_Si_NPJ_2017} is given in Fig.~4 of the main text.
+For CeCu$_{2}$Si$_{2}$, the analogue of Fig.~1 of Ref.~36 is given in Fig.~4 of the main text.

 Finally, we note that $s\tau_3$ is one of the pairing states driven by magnetic fluctuations.
-Indeed, in the microscopic models for the Fe-based SCs in which unconventional superconductivity is induced for short-range spin-exchange interactions, the phase diagram for the superconducting pairing state was studied in Ref.~\cite{Nica_Yu_Si_NPJ_2017}.
+Indeed, in the microscopic models for the Fe-based SCs in which unconventional superconductivity is induced for short-range spin-exchange interactions, the phase diagram for the superconducting pairing state was studied in Ref.~36.
 It was shown that the $s\tau_{3}$ pairing is stabilized over an extended region of the phase diagram.
-It is worth underscoring that the entire pairing function in Eq.~\eqref{Eq:stau3} --as opposed to the individual $ \Delta_{1} (\pmb{k}) [d_{x^{2}-y^{2}}]\alpha_3$ intraband or $\Delta_{2} (\pmb{k}) [d_{xy}]\alpha_1$ interband component -- describes this pairing state.
-This property carries over to the case of Eq.~\eqref{Eq:stau3-ccs} proposed for CeCu$_{2}$Si$_{2}$.
+It is worth underscoring that the entire pairing function in \eqref{Eq:stau3} --as opposed to the individual $ \Delta_{1} (\pmb{k}) [d_{x^{2}-y^{2}}]\alpha_3$ intraband or $\Delta_{2} (\pmb{k}) [d_{xy}]\alpha_1$ interband component -- describes this pairing state.
+This property carries over to the case of \eqref{Eq:stau3-ccs} proposed for CeCu$_{2}$Si$_{2}$.
 Thus, the entire pairing function corresponds to a single pairing channel and, in particular, the intraband and interband components admit no linear coupling and will have the same temperature dependence.

 In short, the minimal $d+d$ multiband pairing provides a simple scenario which can in principle reconcile seemingly contradictory experimental signatures.
 In particular, it provides a good fit to the observed penetration depth and superfluid-density measurements.